 When the voices had finally faded away, Lucifer looked upward and screamed and screamed and screamed.

 My book, Abyss is now available in epub format for your Kindle or other device for $3.99 from Amazon, Barnes and Noble, Kobo, iBooks, and Lulu.

 I have included a short excerpt from the book for your reading pleasure:

-So order your copy of Abyss today for $3.99.
-Click here.
-And that you for visiting my blog.
+So order your copy of Abyss today and thank you for visiting my blog.

 The Scribe –